OtavioFSantos/Dice_Roll/README.md

-Dice roll simulator with images
+Dice roll simulator with images using Tkinter